thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 drwxr-xr-x 2 root root 4096 Jul  9 17:41 users
 {% endhighlight %}

-I am unsure why DVWA is complaining, because the folder is owner by the root user already and has write permissions.
-Nevertheless, by specifying the the _other_ value in the permission set is configured for write permissions solves this problem.
+I am unsure why DVWA is complaining because the folder is owned by the root user already and has write permissions.
+Nevertheless, by specifying the _other_ value in the permission set is configured for write permissions solves this problem.
 The current permissions set is: `rwxr-xr-x` or `755`.
 Simply, allow the _other_ value to have write permission using the following command:

 ```
 sudo chmod 757 /var/www/html/hackable/uploads/